Using pg_dump with PostGIS Topology

 Using the pg_dump utility is a standard

-export to a particular schema increases the portability of your geospatial data across different versions of PostGIS.
+method for backing up a PostgreSQL database.
+Furthermore, limiting a pg_dump export to a particular schema increases the portability of your geospatial data across different versions of PostGIS.

 Since the PostGIS function signatures themselves are not copied in the data backup, data can be